California College of the Arts: Architecture Division

 The Architecture Division at the California College of the Arts (CCA) offers accredited undergraduate and graduate programs emphasizing design excellence, environmental responsibility, and social engagement.
 The Bachelor of Architecture (B.Arch) and Master of Architecture (M.Arch) programs are both accredited by the National Architectural Accrediting Board (NAAB) and the Western Association of Schools and Colleges (WASC).

 The division’s curriculum integrates architectural theory, digital fabrication, and community-based practice.
 Students may pursue focused study through concentrations such as Digital Craft, Urban Works, and History/Theory/Experiments, supported by labs and research centers including the Digital Craft Lab, Urban Works Agency, and the Architectural Ecologies Lab.
 These initiatives explore relationships between design, ecology, and technology, often engaging with local Bay Area environments and public institutions.

 In 2024, CCA opened a major campus expansion designed by Studio Gang, unifying its San Francisco facilities around a central "maker spine" that connects fabrication shops, classrooms, and outdoor work areas.
 The hybrid mass timber structure emphasizes daylighting, carbon reduction, and material innovation, aligning with the school’s long-term sustainability goals.
 Architectural publications have cited the project as representative of CCA’s pedagogical commitment to experimental building and environmental design.

 The division maintains active research partnerships with local and international organizations.
 The Architectural Ecologies Lab (AEL), for example, collaborates with scientists and fabricators to explore coastal resilience, buoyant ecologies, and ecological design systems.
 In 2021, the lab announced an Academic Alliance with Autodesk Technology Centers to advance digital and material research.

 CCA architecture students and faculty have received recognition in professional publications and competitions.
 In 2025, three students were named to the Metropolis Future 100, highlighting emerging designers in North America.
 Faculty-led projects such as Buoyant Ecologies and design-build studios have been featured in Metropolis, Dezeen, and Architectural Record for their contributions to sustainable and experimental design.

-In 2023, the college announced new leadership appointments across architecture and design, reflecting an ongoing institutional investment in the division’s growth and pedagogy.
-The Architecture Division continues to play a central role in CCA’s identity as a hub for experimental, interdisciplinary, and socially responsive design education.
+In 2023, the college announced new leadership appointments across architecture and design.
+In August of that year, architectural historian Irene Cheng was named chair of the graduate architecture program, and designer Alexander Schofield was named associate chair.
+Cheng departed the college in 2026.

+In 2024, Mark Donohue was named chair of the Bachelor of Architecture program, a role he previously served in from 2012 to 2017.